coopeu/CSScolors/README.md

 This extends the W3C list of basic and extended colors keywords: aqua, black, blue, fuchsia, gray, green, lime, maroon, navy, olive, purple, red, silver, teal, white and yellow, for using easily and quickly RGB colors codes by means of CSS variables, saving time and speeding up the web design and front-end development.

-### INSTALLATION
+### INSTALLATION AND INSTRUCTIONS
 Import and integrate root css file at /app/assets/stylesheets/root.scss in your application.
 If RoR import in your application.css or save in the /assets/stylesheets folder or by any (npm, yarn,..) package manager.
 This is all.
+Look at the file to know the scale names (grays, pinks, browns,...) for only remembering them when you're choosing a CSS element color (color:var(--yellow10;) or you're personalising your palette or web theme.
+Change +1/-1 the Css variable number for adjusting the color tone, +1 darker (--yellow11) and -1 lighter (--yellow09).

 ### EXAMPLES
 It's simply,  e.g. choose for a DIV element the background color and tone for instance (violet08) as background-color:var(--violet08).